frithnanth/perl6-Archive-Libarchive/README.md

 When creating an archive this method writes the header entry for the file being inserted into the archive.
 The only mandatory argument is the file name, every other argument has a reasonable default.
+If the being inserted into the archive is a symbolic link, the target will be composed as a pathname relative to the base directory of the file, not as a full pathname.
 More details can be found on the libarchive site.

 Each optional argument is available as a method of the Archive::Libarchive::Entry object and it can be set when needed.